lundskommun/resejamforaren/README.md

 >Welcome to "Resejämföraren" , a small software package that serves to provide information about your commuting habits and its environmental and economic footprint.
->The software has been developed by the City Surveyor's Office in the City of Lund and is released under the Apache Software License 2.0.
-Please contact us via our Bitbucket account if you have any questions or comments.
+>The software has been developed by the City Surveyor's Office in the City of Lund and is released under the Apache Software License 2.0 (with the exception of images such as logotypes which are copyrighted by their respective owners).
+> Please contact us if you have any questions or comments.
 Thanks!

 Introduktion
 ------------